cadorn/firephp-ui-plugins/README.md

  * Start with a basic working plugin and make incremental changes while constantly testing each change.
  * Keep in mind the plugin system is new and missing API features that you may need.
 Be vocal on the [mailing list](http://reference.developercompanion.com/#/Tools/FirePHPCompanion/OpenSource/).

 This documentation will be much improved in time.
+For now some pointers:

+ * The _Insight Plugin API_ used by the plugins to communicate with the browser and FirePHP is published here: [https://github.com/insight/plugin-api](https://github.com/insight/plugin-api)
+ * You can add your own _CommonJS modules_ in the _lib_ directory (in addition to _main.js_) and load them into other modules using _require('./<name>')_ (no _.js_ extension).
+ * Common libraries that plugins may load and the client will automatically provide can be found here: [https://github.com/insight/plugin-libraries](https://github.com/insight/plugin-libraries)
+ * Relative _@import_ instructions may be used in _CSS_ files.

 If you need support in any way feel free to post on the [mailing list](http://reference.developercompanion.com/#/Tools/FirePHPCompanion/OpenSource/).